Armorial of county councils of England: Use of the arms

 The arms were granted to the councils of the county, and not to the county in general.
 This means that they can only be used by the council itself, who cannot allow another body or individual the use of their arms.
 However, many county councils have an additional heraldic badge which they can license organisations associated with the county to use.

 The accepted practice is that it is permissible to illustrate the arms of a county council subject to copyright of the illustrator.
 In this case they should be clearly labelled as the arms of the county council.

 Current

-Non-Metropolitan County Councils
+Non-metropolitan county councils

 There are 25 two-tier county councils remaining in England after a series of reforms.